Shinsengumi: Monument

 In 1875, Nagakura Shinpachi, with the help of the physician Matsumoto Ryōjun and several surviving former Shinsengumi comrades including Saitō Hajime among others, erected the monument for Kondō Isami, Hijikata Toshizō, and the fallen comrades of the Shinsengumi at Jutoku-ji temple boundary known as Graves of Shinsengumi in Itabashi, Tokyo and held requiems for their past comrades' souls.

 In popular culture

+During its years of activity, the Shinsengumi enjoyed little support among the residents of Kyoto and was feared by the people of Mibu.
+This has been attributed to cultural and linguistic differences between the Kyoto townspeople and the predominantly Kantō-born leaders, including Kondō, as well as to the tendency of Kyoto society at the time to discriminate against people from other regions.

 During the Meiji (1868–1912) and Taisho (1912–1926) periods, the Shinsengumi were generally unpopular.
 At that time, the Japanese considered the Meiji Restoration a great achievement and regarded the current system centered around Satsuma and Choshu as just.
 Therefore, the Shinsengumi were perceived as a foolish group resisting the Meiji Restoration.

+Following the publication of the 1883 novel Kanketsu Senrigoma, amid widespread confusion and conflicting accounts of the late Bakumatsu period, Isami Kondō and Hijikata Toshizō became widely known as the assassins of Sakamoto Ryōma.
+An 1891 article in the Yomiuri Shimbun also identified Kondō and Hijikata as the perpetrators when reporting on Ryōma's posthumous court rank.

+Despite this, Kondō was often portrayed as an exceptional warrior and a man of remarkable valor.

 This prevailing notion began to change with Kan Shimozawa's novel "Shinsengumi Shimatsuki" (1928).
 Furthermore, after World War II, there was a reevaluation of history among the Japanese.
 Ryōtarō Shiba's novel "Moeyo Ken" (1964) gained popularity, spreading empathy towards the way of life of the Shinsengumi.
 Today, the Shinsengumi is depicted and beloved by people through various media such as novels, movies, dramas, anime, and more.
-The current anti-establishment political party in Japan, Reiwa Shinsengumi, is led by politician and actor Taro Yamamoto, star of the popular historical television drama series Shinsengumi!.
+The current anti-establishment political party in Japan, Reiwa Shinsengumi, was led by politician and actor Taro Yamamoto, star of the popular historical television drama series Shinsengumi!.